 Due to higher latencies and a potentially unreliable network between data centers, the configuration and use of replicated journals for high availability between data centers is neither recommended nor supported.

-The replicating live and backup pair must be part of a cluster, and it is the cluster-connection configuration element that defines how a backup server will find its live pair.
-See Configuring Cluster Connections for details on how to configure a cluster connection.
-When configuring a cluster-connection, keep in mind the following:
+The replicating live and backup pair must be part of a cluster.
+The cluster-connection configuration element defines how a backup server finds its live match.